Learning Geometric Models for Developmental Dynamics

 Abstract

-Successful development from a single cell to a complex, multicellular organism requires that cells differentiate in a coordinated, organized manner, in response to a number of chemical morphogens.
-While the molecular underpinnings may be extremely complex, the resulting phenomenon, in which a cell decides between one fate or another, is relatively simple.
-A body of work, rooted in dynamical systems theory, has formalized this notion of cellular decision making as flow in a landscape, in which cells evolve according to gradient-like dynamics within a potential that changes shape in response to a number of signals.
-This mathematical realization of Waddington’s landscape suggests that certain quantifiable characteristics of cellular differentiation can be captured in relatively simple mathematical models, defined by an underlying potential function and a mapping of prescribed signals to their effect on the landscape.
-We provide a framework leveraging tools of machine learning to infer such a parameterized landscape model directly from gene expression data.
-The resulting model provides an intuitive, visualizable, and interpretable model of cellular differentiation dynamics.
-While previous approaches have successfully constructed models capturing cellular decision making, these typically model dynamics in an abstract space, rely on the identification of a discrete number of cell types, and significant prior knowledge of qualitative features of decision-making.
-In contrast, our data-driven approach infers a governing landscape atop a manifold within expression space, and thus describes the dynamics of interest within a space with direct, biological meaning.
+Successful development from a single cell to a complex, multicellular organism requires that cells differentiate in a coordinated and organized manner in response to a variety of signaling modalities.
+While the molecular underpinnings may be complex, the resulting phenomenon, in which a cell decides between one fate or another, is relatively simple.
+A body of work—rooted in dynamical systems theory—has formalized this notion of cellular decision making as flow in a Waddington-like landscape, in which cells evolve according to gradientlike dynamics within a potential that changes shape in response to a number of signals.
+We present a framework leveraging neural networks as universal function approximators to infer such a parametrized landscape from gene expression data.
+Inspired by the success of physics-informed machine learning in data-limited contexts, we enforce principled constraints motivated not by physical laws but by this phenomenological understanding of differentiation.
+Our data-driven approach infers a governing landscape atop a manifold situated within expression space, thereby describing the dynamics of interest in a biologically meaningful context.
+The resulting system provides an intuitive, visualizable, and interpretable model of cellular differentiation dynamics.

 Article activity feed